Illustration of the Feelgood Web Portal shown on an iPhone and on an iPad.

 • Align the portal with Feelgood’s graphic profile

-• Minimize manual data entry by users whenever possible
+• Minimize data entry by users whenever possible

 • Significantly improve user experience on mobile devices